 This course is designed to assist criminal justice practitioners to effectively deal with the emotional impact from trauma and negative experiences that are routinely encountered in this profession and to equip students to effectively deal with these challenges.
 The major goal of the course is to find safe places and coping strategies to deal with "toxic overload" and prevent compassion fatigue, professional burnout and personal moral failure.
-Prerequisite - This seminar will be taken in conjunction with either CRJ470, Criminal Justice Internship I or CRJ 471, Criminal Justice Internship II
+Prerequisite - This seminar will be taken in conjunction with either CRJ470, Criminal Justice Internship II